Deploy ASP.NET Core App on Kubernetes

 Why service comes to picture ?
 Pods have IP address and you can communicate with them using their IP addresses.
 A Deployment manages Pods and may destroys old pods and creates new pods for your app.
 So, the IP address of the Pods running the app will change.
 Therefore, communication with IP addresses will break sometime in the future.

-Here comes the service which connects with the pods not with their IP address but with selector (recall I discussed selector during the time of “Deployment” in the above section).
+Here comes the service which connects with the pods not with their IP address but with selector (recall we discussed selector during the time of “Deployment” in the above section).
 So, you use a service to communicate with the Pods and this communication will never break.

 Services do the following works: